Skip to main content

 Confidentiality for others

-Any information contained in training resources, promotional material, assessments, or shared during discussions must maintain the anonymity of those involved.
-Consent must be obtained prior to formally using information about service clients, their whānau, or mental health service staff.
+Any Blueprint created information, photos or videos contained in training resources, promotional material, assessments, or shared during discussions maintain the anonymity of those involved.
+Consent is obtained from any person who can be identified in them.

-Protecting personal information
+Collecting personal information

-Blueprint’s Student Information Management Policy and Procedure outlines how student’s personal information is retained, stored and destroyed as required by NZQA.
+Blueprint’s Student Information Management Policy and Procedure outlines how personal information is retained, stored and destroyed as required by NZQA.

 Third-party providers